twisted/pydoctor/docs/source/customize.rst

 - ``--privacy="PRIVATE:**.__*__" --privacy="PUBLIC:**.__init__"``
   Makes all dunder methods private except ``__init__``.

-.. note:: The order of arguments matters.
+.. important:: The order of arguments matters.
 Pattern added last have priority over a pattern added before, but an exact match wins over a fnmatch.

 .. note:: See :py:mod:`pydoctor.qnmatch` for more informations regarding the pattern syntax.